figshare/user_documentation/docs/OAI-PMH/index.md

 no problem.

 Be aware of the fact that due to a known limitation on content pagination, results above a 10000 limit (offset) cannot be displayed.
-We are looking at adding a new ListSet (month_year) that will allow you to pre-filter the result set by month.

 One particularity on fig**share** OAI-PMH is the expiration datetime (UTC) for resumption tokens.
 Thus, a token expires after an hour.